ansys/pymechanical/doc/source/getting_started/wsl.rst

 .. _Install Linux on Windows with WSL: https://docs.microsoft.com/en-us/windows/wsl/install/

-There are two versions of WSL, WSL1 and WSL2.
+There are two versions of WSL: WSL1 and WSL2.
 Because WSL2 provides many improvements over WSL1, you should upgrade to and use WSL2.